debezium/debezium.github.io/ANTORA.md

 ## Running Antora manually

 There are times where one may find it useful to regenerate just the Antora documentation while running the website in preview mode.
-In order to run Antora manually, simply open a bash session to the already running Awestruct docker container:
+In order to run Antora manually, simply open a bash session to the already running Jekyll docker container:

 ```
-docker exec -it <dynamic name of awestruct container> bash
+docker exec -it <dynamic name of jekyll container> bash
 ```

 Once in the container, navigate to the `/site` directory and execute: